yes20sh/Data-Structure-Algorithms/README.md

-# Basic Interview Questions
+# Interview Questions Repository

-This repository contains basic data structure and algorithm questions to help you get started with fundamental concepts in programming.
+This repository contains a collection of basic and array-related coding problems to help you prepare for technical interviews.
+Each problem is implemented in Python and is designed to test your understanding of fundamental programming concepts and data structures.

-## Questions
+## Basic Interview Questions

+This folder contains basic data structure and algorithm questions.

+### Questions

 1. [Write a Python program to Reverse a String](Basic_interview-questions/1-Q.py).
 2. [Write a Python program to Check Palindrome](Basic_interview-questions/2-Q.py).